awsdocs/amazon-sqs-developer-guide/doc_source/sqs-security.md

 # Amazon SQS Security<a name="sqs-security"></a>

-This section provides information about Amazon SQS security, authentication and access control, and the access policy language\.
+This section provides information about Amazon SQS security, authentication and access control, and the Amazon SQS Access Policy Language\.

 + [Controlling User Access to Your AWS Account](sqs-authentication-and-access-control.md)